AbhinavSJ/sql-webapp/README.md

 - Onboarding flow with the industry standard form setup
 - An app that gets all the tables associated to a DB after onboarding and lets you query any table and display results in a paginated table
-- ability to download the queried results
+- Ability to download the queried results
-- custom defined core ui components
+- Custom defined core ui components

 ## Limitations or scope of improvements
 -  Each table cell can be formatted to have max width and overflow rules, currently unhandled which makes some tables rendered appear non-uniform (employees table)
 -  Can modularize the code to a little more of an extent for scalability and simplicity, currently some components have too many functionalities and elements embedded in a single component (eg: datatable)
--  since the root is wrapped using context API, have to look out for unnecessary re-rendering of parent components and handle them
+-  Since the root is wrapped using context API, have to look out for unnecessary re-rendering of parent components and handle them

 ## Libraries
 - [shadcn](https://ui.shadcn.com/) - for getting bare customisable ui core components and elements that i was able to customise for my use case